strongdm/log-export-container/README.md

 # Log Export Container

+**Thank you for your interest in Log Export Container.
+As a result of the positive feedback we have received about the LEC project, we want to further invest in our core product offering to deliver functionality that will address similar challenges.
+We will give time and attention to the development of these feature sets over the next few quarters.**

+**In the meantime,  we are freezing the current version of [Log Export Container v1.0.53](https://github.com/strongdm/log-export-container/releases/tag/1.0.53) and have halted any non-critical bug fixes.
+We’ll continue to support the existing version while we work to build out the core product to meet similar use cases to those that LEC serves.
+Let us know if you have any questions about how this might impact you or the projects you are working on.**

 A docker container that can be easily deployed and configured to export strongDM query logs.

 The container acts as a syslog concentrator.
 Customers that want to export their strongDM query logs to a third party logging service can use the container to do so.
 They configure the container for the appropriate target.
 Deploy the container.
 Configure their strongDM gateways to logs to a syslog destination and set the destination to the address of the logging container.